Screen Media Accessories

 The 85 System girder is the basis of the 85 system and is welded or bolted down the length of the screen, usually at 300mm centres, to facilitate the fitting of 85 System screen media.
 This girder comes in 40mm high or 80mm high variants.

-Dam bars are used to hold up material on the screen to prevent material carrying over and diverters are used to divert material while on the screen, for example, to more evenly spread the material in case of an uneven feed, or to avoid tracking of material if the screen has long blank areas.
+Dam bars are used to hold up material on the screen to prevent material carrying over and diverters are used to divert material while on the screen.
+For example, to more evenly spread the material in case of an uneven feed, or to avoid tracking of material if the screen has long blank areas.

 Polyurethane dam bars come in two sizes for the SCS plank system the most common size of dam bar is 30mm high and the other is 75mm high.
 The dam bar is designed in such a way that it sits down in the modular system between two modules and is held in place by the side and centre bars.